 More Touch-Free Payments

-Customers and cashiers exchanging cash and credit cards are one of the many ways to transfer germs.
+Customers and cashiers exchanging cash and credit cards is one of the many ways to transfer germs.
 Walmart is encouraging shoppers to download the retailer’s app and enjoy a contact-free checkout experience with Walmart Pay — a feature that allows customers to securely store their credit, debit or gift card in their phone.

 Since services like Apple Pay and Google Pay make this possible at any retailer that accepts mobile payments, this could quickly become more prevalent.
 More than half (56%) of U.S. adults paid for goods or services with a smartphone in the past year, according to the Pew Research Center, so there’s clearly potential.